 Ngāti Maniapoto is the main iwi (tribe) of the King Country.
 The iwi is named after the ancestor Maniapoto, a 17th-century descendant of Hoturoa.

 Maniapoto’s great-grandfather Tūrongo was given land south of the Pūniu River, the waterway which later became the iwi’s northern boundary.
 The Mōkau River formed the southern boundary.

 Maniapoto inherited the mana over these lands on the death of his father Rereahu, Tūrongo’s grandson.
 His older half-brother, Te Ihingaarangi, challenged Maniapoto but was defeated, which confirmed Maniapoto’s leadership.

 In 2006 just over 33,600 people identified themselves as Ngāti Maniapoto, which made it the seventh-largest iwi in New Zealand.
-Most of these people lived outside the King Country.
+Most of them lived outside the King Country.